-Rule 405, as amended, will allow registrants to leverage the availability of Section 16 reports on EDGAR to perform their diligence for Item 405 disclosures more efficiently and with a greater degree of confidence in the results.118 By shifting the focus of a registrant's inquiry to
+Rule 405, as amended, will allow registrants to leverage the availability of Section 16 reports on EDGAR to perform their diligence for Item 405 disclosures more efficiently and with a greater degree of confidence in the results.
+By shifting the focus of a registrant's inquiry to Section 16 reports filed electronically on EDGAR, revised Item 405 modernizes and simplifies the registrant's compliance with Item 405 while still providing all material information.
+However, registrants are not restricted to only these documents and may, but are not required, to